The agent works. You ship.

 Recall: in a Yjs document, what happens when two clients edit the same line offline and reconnect?

 An anonymised, aggregated dashboard of skill coverage across your engineering organisation.
-The metric is concept‐level — not source code.
+The metric is concept-level, never source code.
 Available on Team and Enterprise tiers.

 The gap is the cohort effect of unmetered AI assistance. aiworklab closes it without sacrificing throughput.

 We don't rebuild the agent loop.
-We integrate with the open-source harness you already trust, contribute upstream, and put our work in the layer above it.
+We integrate with the agent harnesses you already trust, contribute upstream where the licence allows, and put our work in the layer above.

-Anthropic's agent loop, integrated via the official SDK.
+Anthropic's agent loop, integrated through the official Claude Agent SDK.
 Our default backend at launch.

-Codex's CLI agent, integrated via thin adapter.
+Codex's open-source CLI agent, integrated via a thin adapter.
 Reasoning levels and supervised mode supported.

 Theo's open-source GUI for agentic coding.
 We layer on top of its session model.